Wingham Wildlife Park: Exhibits

-Tiger enclosure – In 2011 the zoo was offered two young male hybrid tigers cubs and an enclosure had to be built for them.
+Tiger enclosure – In 2011 the zoo was offered two young male hybrid tiger cubs and an enclosure had to be built for them.
 This enclosure was based on the former deer enclosure and includes two separate enclosures in order to separate the brothers at feeding time.
 The larger of the two enclosures includes a pool, a hill for the tigers to view across the park and another viewing platform.
 As such, the tigers were hand-reared by the owners and their corresponding family, making them particularly friendly.
 They are one of, if not the, most popular animals at the park and their keeper talk at 14:30 every day is the busiest event of any day.

 Big cat row – Starting from 2012, a series of big cat enclosures have been created along the top end of the park.
-At first this started with the zoo's two rescued lions (Brutus and Clarence) and now the enclosures include jaguars, pumas, cheetahs and even some smaller species of cat, including Scottish wildcats and caracals.
+At first, this started with the zoo's two rescued lions (Brutus and Clarence) and now the enclosures include cheetahs, jaguars, pumas and even some smaller species of cat, including Scottish wildcats and caracals.

-Wolf enclosure – In January 2013 a pack of five Eurasian wolves arrived at the park and were installed in a laked enclosure at the bottom of the park.
-However, their arrival was almost called off after a £3000 digger bought from ebay failed to materialise.
+Wolf enclosure – In January 2013, a pack of five Eurasian wolves arrived at the park and were installed in a laked enclosure at the bottom of the park.
+However, their arrival was almost called off after a £3000 digger bought from eBay failed to materialise.
 This didn't stop construction and the wolves happily arrived.
-Their arrival was influenced by visitors' suggestions and pleas to see the species up close, which if facilitated by the glass viewing window into the enclosure.
+Their arrival was influenced by visitors' suggestions and pleas to see the species up close, which is facilitated by the glass viewing window into the enclosure.

-Chimp House – In December 2015 the park opened a new house, which was built on the site of the former parrot house.
+Chimp House – In December 2015, the park opened a new house, which was built on the site of the former parrot house.
 This £1 million pound project is the biggest and most expensive project in the park's history and was built to house a group of 7 laboratory chimps that were donated from the Yerkes Primate Center.
 Viewing is from a two-level area, which includes an outdoor covered enclosure and two indoor enclosures, followed with six offshow dens.
-The ground floor has views of both the outside and insides enclosures, however, the first floor has higher viewing windows of the onshow areas but also includes a group of permanent enclosures for other residents of the park, such as a variety of different species of tamarins, sloths, armadillos and a tamandua.
+The ground floor has views of both the outside and insides enclosures, however, the first floor has higher viewing windows of the onshow areas but also includes a group of permanent enclosures for other residents of the park, such as a variety of different species of armadillos, sloths, tamarins and a tamandua.